Maven Income & Growth VCTs

 The Maven team is highly regarded and has a strong regional focus, allowing access to deals more London-centric VCTs might miss.

-- Broad selection of mature investments, which should support dividend payments, plus expanding portfolio of younger companies offering growth potential
+- Broad selection of mature investments, plus expanding portfolio of younger companies offering growth potential

 - Strong regional network – expanded further in 2017 and 2018